Musician and Songwriter

 "Tin Pan Alley . . ."

-entrepreneur, small-time agent and bullshitter extraordinaire.
+When I joined A New Generation, they were scraping a living out of playing the ballrooms and clubs around the north west, courtesy of a certain William Leyland, a failed entrepreneur, small-time agent and bullshitter extraordinaire.
 He was insane.
 He ran his imaginary show-bizz empire from a smelly little dive in Aspull called the "The Pink Elephant," a place he always described to people who hadn't seen it, as one of the north's hottest night spots.
 We played there a few times, usually when we were doing a double at The Nevada Ballroom in Bolton or what was soon to become the Mecca of Northern Soul, the notorious Wigan Casino.
 Much as we liked soul music we certainly weren't a soul band and we didn't go down that well with the hardcore soul fans who travelled from all over the north of England, on their super pimped Vespas and Lambrettas, for the infamous weekend sessions.
 We'd do our set and then hand over to "DJ Dave The Rave" for his late night Tamla party.
 I can still see those "Mod birds" now, short hair and baggie trousers, dancing in little circles around their handbags as the mirror-ball high above them sent beams of light spinning round the room.
 I used to sit up in the balcony, totally fascinated by it all.
-I was sixteen years old and fresh out of school, and while all this was going on my pals would have been hard at it, trying to make sense of calculus and all that stuff.
+I was sixteen years old and fresh out of school, and while all this was going on my pals would have been hard at it, trying to make sense of calculus and all the other stuff I'd just suddenly left behind.
 From the balcony in the Wigan Casino that all seemed so far away.
-My life had changed so drastically in such a short time, it was like I'd fallen asleep and woken up on a different planet.
+My life had changed so drastically in such a short time, it was like I'd fallen asleep and woken up on another planet.
 Not long after that, people started calling the weekend dances at Wigan Casino "Northern Soul Sessions."
 The rest is history.

 Awesome!
 The dream of multi-track recording was now a reality.
 Record the instruments and put the vocals on after?
 Wow, whatever next!
 Paul Holland was the engineer there and Barry Kingston was the in-house producer.
 It was during a basement session that we were introduced to Wayne Bardell, one of Southern's "pluggers."
 Their job was to take new releases to the BBC and try to schmooze up some interest, get some air play or maybe even a TV spot.